HOZH/election_data_quality/README.md

-warp returns in controller with ResponseEntity use http status in returns changing tables’ names change all the value of keys from auto-generated to manually assigned (excepted for)
+warp returns in controller with ResponseEntity use http status in returns changing tables’ names change all the value of keys from auto-generated to manually assigned (excepted for unassigned precinctId at insertion)

+finished 4/26:
+  get rid of ethnicity data table, use multiple fields instead fix logic for saving precinct /update neighbor precincts